Peter Renzulli

-Peter Renzulli (May 6, 1895 in New York City, New York – March 14, 1980 in Melville, New York) was a U.S. soccer goalkeeper.
+Peter Renzulli (May 6, 1895 – March 14, 1980) was an American soccer goalkeeper.
 He played in the New York State League, National Association Football League and the American Soccer League, winning three National Challenge Cups.
 Renzulli was inducted into the National Soccer Hall of Fame in 1951.

 Playing

-In December 1915, Renzulli played for St. George’s of the New York State League.
+In December 1915, Renzulli played for St. George's of the New York State League.

 On January 2, 1917, Renzulli played for Manhattan in a game against Brooklyn.